rpearce/robertwpearce.com/src/posts/2024-01-30-content-hashing-static-assets-to-break-caches-with-md5sum-and-bash.md

 `md5sum` on each one.
 At the bottom, we see the results!

-Next, we want to take that MD5 hash on the left and output a new file where the filename hash the hash just before the extension.
+Next, we want to take that MD5 hash on the left and output a new file where the filename has the hash just before the extension.
 For that, we're going to want to start putting this into a `build` script.

 ## Starting our build script